 - International Baccalaureate (IB):

-A maximum of 30 semester hours may be granted for completion of the IB Diploma.
+The IB Diploma meets 32 semester hours toward General Education; including, FYEP 101 (4), FYEP 102 (4), Creative Expression (4), Engaging the Natural World (4), Examining Self and Society (4), Exploring Values and Worldviews (4), Interpreting Text (4), and Quantitative Reasoning (4).
 A maximum of four semester hours per course may be granted for courses identified on an IB Certificate if a grade of 4 or higher is awarded.
 Students are advised to contact the Office of the Registrar for specific details.

 - Running Start Program: